-In each drive there are 69 cylinders reserved as spares and one cylinder reserved for the defect list, logs, and maintenance.
+There are 69 cylinders reserved as spares (plus one additional cylinder for defect list, logs, and maintenance) in each drive.
 Refer to Table 3-1 for a complete track allocation list.
-The spare cylinders are divided into three "pools", located at the inner diameter of each data zone.
+The spare cylinders are divided into eight "pools", one located at the inside diameter of each zone.
 If all of the spare cylinders in a given zone have been used, the drive will use the spare cylinders in the adjacent zones nearer to the outer diameter.